yashgode01/Power-BI_BankLoan_Dashboard/README.md

 ## Table Of Contents

 ### Project Overview
+PhonePe is a mobile payment platform using which you can transfer money using UPI, recharge phone numbers, pay utility bills, etc. PhonePe works on the Unified Payment Interface (UPI) system and all you need is to feed in your bank account details and create a UPI ID

 This Bank Loan project showcases key metrics for loan amount, interest rate, installment, loan status etc. I begin this process with understanding of the data followed by Key point indicator creation, performing ETL process using power query, data modelling and embed them within a narrative using infographics.